bmordan/CV/readme.md

 **Autumn 2017 Freelance**

 While waiting for security clearance to start work at the home office I created an online course [https://www.udemy.com/functional-programming-with-ramda](https://www.udemy.com/functional-programming-with-ramda/learn/v4/overview) introducing developers to functional programming concepts in javascript using the Ramda library.
 This is still earning me money today!
-I worked with the director of the Christian Muslim Forum to redesign and rebuild their website. [http://www.christianmuslimforum.org](http://christianmuslimforum.org).
+I worked with the director of the Christian Muslim Forum to redesign and rebuild their website. [https://www.christianmuslimforum.org](https://christianmuslimforum.org).
 The Wordpress back-end is served to the Javascript frontend via a GraphQL endpoint.

 **2015 - 2017 TABLEFLIP**

-I joined [TABLEFLIP](https://tableflip.io) as a Junior Developer and working in a team of four developers delivering sites for startups, small businesses and individuals.
-All my code at TABLEFLIP was reviewed by the two senior developers who ran the company.
+I joined [TABLEFLIP](https://tableflip.io) as a Junior Developer and working in a team of four developers delivering software projects for startups, small businesses and individuals.
+We ran alot of [Meteor](https://meteor.com) projects, and hosted the by monthly Meteor meetups in London.
+All my code at TABLEFLIP was reviewed by the two senior developers who ran the company [Alan Shaw](https://github.com/alanshaw) and [Oli Evans](https://github.com/olizilla).
 I have been well schooled in good practice.
-We worked in an agile way with clients and I was responsible for working with them and organising our work with them into 5 day sprints.
+We worked in an agile way with clients and I was responsible for working directly with them to organising their projects into 5 day sprints.

 **Autumn 2014 Makers Academy**